Back to Reference

 What is kiosk software and how does it work?

-Kiosk software is a specialized application that turns a standard device (like a tablet, touchscreen, or computer) into a self-service kiosk.
-It locks down the device to a specific set of functions, preventing users from accessing unauthorized websites or apps.
+Kiosk software is a specialized application that transforms any standard device into a secure, self-service kiosk by locking it down to specific functions and preventing unauthorized access.

 Core components and features